Where History Meets the Future of Education

 Making American History Content Interesting, Relevant for Today's Learners

-In 2020, as tens of millions of students across the country shifted to virtual learning overnight and as their teachers sought new, engaging learning materials to hold their students‘ interest - at the Driving Force Institute, we were well positioned to leverage our expertise and respond to the unmet need of teaching in a digital learning environment.
-This unprecedented situation further solidified our commitment to transform the teaching and learning of American history.
+The work began in 2020, as tens of millions of students across the country shifted to virtual learning overnight and as their teachers sought new, engaging learning materials to hold their students‘ interest.
+The Driving Force Institute leveraged its expertise to respond to the unmet need of teaching in a digital learning environment.
+This unprecedented situation further solidified our commitment to transform the teaching and learning of American history, a mission we still follow today.

 To begin this work, we propose an integrated set of efforts designed to get at the three legs of the history instruction stool: